 Let’s build out your own winning strategy.

-5 steps to develop your overall B2B content marketing strategy
+5 steps to develop a B2B content marketing strategy

-If you have different audiences (or different offerings), then your process for developing a strategy will be more complex.
+If you have different audiences (or different offerings), then your process for developing a content marketing strategy will be more complex.
 You’ll repeat the following steps for each audience.